Spring 2022 Newsletter

 New Catchment Areas of NCI-Designated Cancer Centers Visualization Tool

-The Catchment Areas of NCI-Designated Cancer Centers Visualization Tool is a web-based application for the geographically defined catchment areas of NCI-Designated Cancer Centers, providing a geographic scope for monitoring cancer trends, identifying pronounced socioeconomic- and health-related disparities, informing high-impact translational science, and guiding the implementation of evidence-based interventions in clinical and community settings.
+The Catchment Areas of NCI-Designated Cancer Centers Visualization Tool is a web-based application for the geographically defined catchment areas of NCI-Designated Cancer Centers, providing a geographic scope for monitoring cancer trends, identifying pronounced socioeconomic- and health-related drivers, informing high-impact translational science, and guiding the implementation of evidence-based interventions in clinical and community settings.
 Access the visualization tool.

 NCI Office of Cancer Survivorship 25th anniversary report